valantic/ember-template/README.md

 This EmberJS app will generate the Living StyleGuide based upon "HTML Components" written in [HTMLBars](http://emberjs.com/api/modules/ember-htmlbars.html), the EmberJS templating system based upon [HandleBars JS](http://handlebarsjs.com/).

 When generating elements using _ember-cli_, it will create the new files as "pods" in the _/pods_ folder.

+## Ember-cli

+Make use of the many generators [ember-cli](https://ember-cli.com/user-guide/) offers us.

+To get help, enter `ember help generate` on the command line.

 ## Getting started with Ember FreeStyle